Trail Starts at North Gate Bridge:

 Between 1713 and the early 1800s, the only structural work completed on North Gate Bridge was the repairing and widening of it by the Corporation of Cork.
 It was in 1831 that they saw that the structure was deteriorating and deemed it unsafe as a river crossing for horses, carts, and coaches.
 Hence in October 1861, the plans by Cork architect Sir John Benson for a new bridge were accepted.
 In April 1863, the foundation stone for the new bridge was laid.

 The new bridge was to be a cast-iron structure with the iron work completed by Ranking & Co. of Liverpool.
 An ornate Victorian style was incorporated into the new structure with features such as ornamental lampposts and iron medallions depicting Queen Victoria, Albert the Prince Consort, Daniel O’ Connell, the Irish ” Liberator ” and Sir Thomas Moore, the famous English poet.
-The new North Gate Bridge was officially opened on the 17th March, St. Patrick’s Day 1864 by the Mayor John Francis Maguire in the company of Sir John Benson, the designer and Barry McMullen, the contractor.
+The new North Gate Bridge was officially opened on 17 March, St. Patrick’s Day 1864 by the Mayor John Francis Maguire in the company of Sir John Benson, the designer and Barry McMullen, the contractor.
 Nearly 100 years later – circa early 1960s, the bridge would have to be reconstructed again due to increased traffic.

-On the 6th November 1961, the new and present day bridge, of concrete slabs was opened by Lord Mayor, Antony Barry T.D. accompanied by the Parish Priest of SS.
+On 6 November 1961, the new and present day bridge, of concrete slabs was opened by Lord Mayor, Antony Barry T.D. accompanied by the Parish Priest of SS.
 Peter’s and Paul’s Church, the very Rev. Canon J. Fehily who blessed the structure before it was opened.
 The new bridge was named Griffith Bridge in honour of Arthur Griffith who was a famous Politician / Republican in Ireland in the early 1920s.

 North Mall and the Franciscan Abbey: